East Village is named Development of the Year

 The residential owner and management company behind East Village, Get Living London has been named the Property Newcomer of the Year at last night’s RESI awards.
 Established in May 2013, Get Living London launched with an aim to make renting in London a better experience and to meet the city’s growing demand for high quality rental accommodation.

 The RESI Awards, which celebrate the residential property market and its successes of the year, recognise companies with an innovative approach to providing housing.
 The news of the award win, which comes as Get Living London enters its second year, demonstrates its position as a leader in its field.
-Having set out with an offer of straightforward rentals, all homes are available to rent with no fees or hidden costs; long-term tenancies of one to three years and with the flexibility of resident-only break clauses.
-With no fees to budget for, residents are able to put the saved money towards something more enjoyable; perhaps a shopping trip to nearby Westfield.
-Residents also benefit from a direct relationship with the Get Living London team who are based at East Village7 days a week to quickly respond to residents’ needs.
+Having set out with an offer of straightforward rentals, all homes are available to rent with long-term tenancies of one to three years and with the flexibility of resident-only break clauses.
+Residents also benefit from a direct relationship with the Get Living London team who are based at East Village 6 days a week to quickly respond to residents’ needs.

 Delancey, one half of the joint venture that owns Get Living London with Qatari Diar Real Estate Development Company, were also celebrating as founder and CEO, Jamie Ritblat, scooped the prestigious ‘Personality of the Year’ award.